Lists

 Key Points

-• Electric cars have reached price parity with three models under $36,000
+• Electric cars have reached price parity with five models under $35,000

-• The MG4 is the cheapest electric car starting from $30,990 drive away
+• The BYD Dolphin is the cheapest electric car starting from $29,990 plus on-road costs

-• Electric car prices (new and used) are on a downward trajectory
+• Electric car prices (new and used) have continued their downward trajectory in 2025

-If you are in the market for an affordable electric car, 2024 has been a breakthrough year with MG, BYD and GWM all launching sub $40,000 EVs in the Australian market.
+The trend of falling EV prices from 2024 has continued in 2025 with the first sub $30,000 MSRP model being launched.
+The value segment is dominated by MG, BYD and GWM who all have sub $35,000 EVs in the Australian market.
 This list feature the cheapest EVs in Australia - we'll cover the price, specs and key features of each model.

-The MG4 is the cheapest electric car in Australia starting from $30,990 drive-away.
+The BYD Dolphin is the cheapest electric car in Australia starting from $29,990 plus on-road costs.

 All these EV models match or are lower than the price of traditional petrol internal combustion engine (ICE) small cars, including the top-spec Toyota Corolla ZR Hybrid ($38,120), Mazda 3 G25 Astina ($42,320), and Hyundai i30 Hatch N-Line Premium ($37,300).